I60R/page/README.md

 ## Limitations

 * Only ~100000 lines can be displayed (it's neovim terminal limit)
+* Text that doesn't fit in window width on resize will be lost ([due to data structures inherited from vim](https://github.com/neovim/neovim/issues/2514#issuecomment-580035346))
 * `MANPAGER=page -t man` not works because `set ft=man` fails on :term buffer (other filetypes may be affected as well)

 ## Installation